 As a starting point for the beginning of modern sport, Victorian Britain is a pretty safe bet.
 Which technologies helped create modern sport as we know it?
 My next few articles will take you through the top technologies I think were crucial for the development of sport — and they’re not necessarily the ones you might think of.
 The first invention I’d like to draw your attention to was first patented in 1830 by the grandly named Edwin Beard Budding.

-My first choice as a shaper of modern sport is the humble lawn mower.
+My first choice as a shaper of modern sport is the humble lawn mower, that we all have seen at our local mower parts dealer.
 Until Budding came along, grass cutting was a rather intensive process requiring experts with hand scythes.
 Budding apparently got his idea from bench mounted machines used to cut the irregular nap of woollen materials produced in his home county of Gloucestershire.
 The devices had a rotary cutting cylinder and Budding spotted the parallels with grass cutting.
 He may even have been struck by the dual use of the word ‘lawn’ which has different roots to a smooth flat surface: